xwmx/nb/README.md

 ##### Optional

-`notes` leverages standard command line tools and works great in any modern Bash environment. `notes` also checks the environment for some additional optional tools and uses them to enhance the experience whenever they are available.
+`notes` leverages standard command line tools and works in any Bash environment. `notes` also checks the environment for some additional optional tools and uses them to enhance the experience whenever they are available.

 - [Ack](http://beyondgrep.com/)
 - [Ag - The Silver Searcher](https://github.com/ggreer/the_silver_searcher)